SAIL-RL: Guiding MLLMs in When and How to Think via Dual-Reward RL Tuning: SAIL-RL

-As the saying goes, \emph{“sound reasoning leads to correct answers.”} To improve response quality, a model is required to learn \emph{what to think} by constructing clear and coherent reasoning paths.
+As the saying goes, \emph{``sound reasoning leads to correct answers.''} To improve response quality, a model is required to learn \emph{how to think} by constructing clear and coherent reasoning paths.
 Beyond outcome-only supervision in conventional RL-tuning, we introduce a \textbf{Thinking Reward} that comprehensively evaluates reasoning quality with LLM-based judge models.
 This reward is integrated into RL tuning to guide models toward producing higher-quality reasoning across multiple dimensions.

 \textbf{Logical Coherence Reward.} We first introduce the Logical Coherence Reward, which evaluates whether a model can \textit{think clearly}.
-This dimension measures the internal logical integrity of the reasoning process, ensuring arguments are both well-structured and correctly executed.
-To this end, the judge model applies two sequential checks: (i) Structural Soundness, assessing whether the problem is properly formulated (e.g., into a valid equation); and (ii) Deductive Soundness, verifying that subsequent steps are free of contradictions, calculation errors, or logical fallacies.
-Failure in either check yields a score of $d_1 = 0$, and success in both yields $d_1 = 1$.
+This dimension measures the internal logical integrity of the reasoning process, ensuring arguments are both well-structured and meticulously executed.
+To this end, the judge model applies two sequential checks: (i) \textit{Structural Soundness}, assessing whether the problem is properly decomposed and formulated (e.g., into valid equations or logical steps); and (ii) \textit{Deductive Soundness}, verifying that subsequent steps are free of contradictions, calculation errors, or logical fallacies.
+Failure in either check yields a score of $d_1 = 0$, while success in both yields $d_1 = 1$.

 \textbf{Factual Grounding Reward.} We then introduce the Factual Grounding Reward to evaluate whether the model is \textit{thinking truthfully} rather than hallucinating.
 This reward penalizes unsupported statements by requiring each step in the reasoning process to be factually grounded.
-To this end, the judge model performs a hierarchical fact-check across three sources: (i) Visual Grounding, verifying claims against the provided image; (ii) Textual Grounding, checking consistency with the input query; and (iii) World Knowledge, consulted only when verification is not possible from the first two sources.
-Any contradiction at any stage yields a score of $d_2 = 0$, and otherwise $d_2 = 1$.
+To this end, the judge model performs a hierarchical fact-check across three sources: (i) \textit{Visual Grounding}, verifying claims against the provided image; (ii) \textit{Textual Grounding}, checking consistency with the input query; and (iii) \textit{World Knowledge}, consulted only when verification is not possible from the first two sources.
+Any contradiction at any stage yields a score of $d_2 = 0$; otherwise, $d_2 = 1$.